-In a previous peanut butter cookie recipe here at Lord Byron’s Kitchen, I had talked about the fact that peanut butter cookies were not a normal part of my childhood.
+In a previous peanut butter cookie recipe, I talked about the fact that peanut butter cookies were not a normal part of my childhood.
 Most North American adults, between the ages of thirty and fifty, can easily identify with the familiarity of peanut butter cookies.

 I am not one of them.
 My mom never made peanut butter cookies like other mom’s did.
-I’m not sure if the seventies and eighties peanut butter cookie popularity reached Newfoundland or not, because I can’t remember other mom’s making peanut butter cookies either.
+I’m not sure if the seventies and eighties peanut butter cookie popularity reached Newfoundland or not.
+I can’t remember other mom’s making peanut butter cookies either.